seq-code/seqcode/README.md

 3. Languages other than Latin should be avoided when Latin equivalents exist or can be constructed by combining Latin word elements.
-Exceptions include names derived from local items such as foods, drinks, geographic localities, and arbitrary names for which no Latin names exist.
+Exceptions include names derived from local items such as foods, drinks, geographic localities, and other names for which no Latin words exist.
 4. Authors should not name organisms after themselves.
 If names are formed from personal names, they should contain only the name of one person.
 They may contain the untruncated family and/or first names.